sap-tutorials/Tutorials/tutorials/cp-aibus-dox-swagger-ui/cp-aibus-dox-swagger-ui.md

 ---
-title: Use Machine Learning to Extract Information from Documents
+title: Use Machine Learning to Extract Information from Documents with Swagger UI
 description: Get machine learning model predictions for the documents you upload to Document Information Extraction.
 auto_validation: true
 time: 15